seqeralabs/nf-training-intro/docs/cli.md

 montage -geometry +0+0 -tile 1x collages/* collage_all.png
 ```

+You can download that final image from the GitPod user interface.
+What do you think?

 ## Conclusions

-You can download that from the GitPod user interface.
-What do you think?
 Try to answer the following questions for yourself:

  * What if there were 1000 images?
 Would you be happy doing that for all of them?
  * Even if you did, are you confident you would get the commands right if you had to type them out 100 times again?